-Due to the fact that most working interests acquired by the PGP pools are geographically remote and there are no exchange agreements with the many buyers of the well fields' output, taking physical delivery of gas output is not economically feasible, resulting in the sale of all gas output by each pool.
-Because of no physical delivery, the Agency's membership in PGP can now be viewed primarily as a financial/cconomic hedge for the Agency's actual gas purchases, which is a substantial change from the original intention of joining PGP.
-Accordingly, we recommend that the Agency continue its efforts in reevaluating what PGP's new role with the Agency will be given that physical delivery of gas does not appear likely.
-Areas to consider might include, but not be limited to, the following:
+Due to the fact that most working interests acquired by the PGP pools are geographically remote, taking physical delivery of gas output is not economically feasible, resulting in the sale of all gas output by each pool.
+Because of this, the Agency's membership is PGP can be viewed as a financial hedge for the Agency's actual gas purchases.
+Thus for the Agency to recognize an economic benefit, PGP must operate at a profit (net of all THE AGENCY hedging activity) and be able to distribute its profit to members.
+This will in effect reduce the cost of gas that each member is required to purchase from other sources for physical delivery.